Gman-Superfly/AKIRA/README.md

 ## Citation

 If you use this repository in your research, please cite it.
-This is ongoing work—we'd like to know your opinions and experiments.
+This is ongoing work, we would like to know your opinions and experiments.

 **Authors:** Oscar Goldman - Shogu Research Group @ Datamutant.ai, subsidiary of 温心重工業